ATU-Machine-Learning/Dining-Satisfaction-with-Quick-Service-Restaurants/README.md

 # Quick Service Restaurant Recommender
-Given survey results on local Quick Service Restaurants (QSR) in Russellville, AR., this project will guide through the development of a recommendation system.
-For instance, if Students preferred QSR _X_ given a set of preferences, then recommend _X_ to future students with a similar degree of preferences.
+Given survey results on local Quick Service Restaurants (QSR) via the Dining Satisfaction with Quick Service Restaurants dataset, this project will guide through the development of a clustering-based recommendation system.

 ## Prerequisites
 Programming experience in Python is recommended.